attrill20/attrill20/README.md

 I'm an aspiring software developer who has just landed a place on the School of Code bootcamp!
 (March 2023)

-Skills
+Skills:
-JavaScript React HTML5 CSS3 NodeJS Figma
+JavaScript - React - HTML5 - CSS3 - NodeJS - Figma - GitHub

 <!--
 **attrill20/attrill20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.